About

 Who should apply?

-As the only medical school in Saskatchewan, the College of Medicine exists primarily to serve the residents of the province.
-As such, the vast majority of our seats are reserved for Saskatchewan residents.
-Our school values diversity and we strive to have an incoming MD class that reflects the diversity of our province.
+As the only medical school in Saskatchewan, the College of Medicine exists primarily to serve the population of the province.
+As such, the vast majority of our seats are reserved for students with a strong connection to the province.
+For a detailed breakdown of admitted applicants, please review our most recent admissions statistics document.
+Our school values diversity and we strive to have an incoming M.D. class that reflects the diversity of our province.

 Our Indigenous Admissions Pathway (IAP) is designed to support self-declared First Nations, Métis, and Inuit students from all over Canada to gain admission to Medicine.
 Our Diversity and Social Accountability Admissions Program provides applicants who have experienced a challenging socio-economic background an opportunity to enter the College.